lee-lindley/github_blog/_posts/2022-04-02-Object-Methods-in-SQL.md

 FROM a x
 ```
 This also ran for 6 minutes on my Intel NUC database.
 We haven't ruled out that the object could play a
-part, but we know that the function call to *split_csv* is a problem.
+part, but we know that the function call *split_csv* is a problem.

 If you are thinking about using
 a *UDF* pragma on that puppy (*split_csv*), I could not